ramontanoeiro/ramontanoeiro/README.md

-### Ramon Tanoeiro - [Data Scientist Student] 😄
+### Ramon Tanoeiro - [Data Analyst/Scientist Student] 😄

-## I'm a recently graduated Mechanical Engineer that really enjoys seeing data and finding patterns in it.
-I'm studying it and creating projects that you check below.
-Please reach out to me if you want to talk about anything related to Data.

-- 📝 I’m also a freelancer translator from English to Brazilian Portuguese
-- 💻 I’m currently working on increasing my skills on Deep Learning, Facial Recognition, Statistics and SQL
+- 💻 I’m currently working on my SQL and Power BI skills.
+I'm also working on my Python Deep Learning skills.
 - 📈 I have a blog where I’ll share my projects with more details.
-I like to write in a explanatory way.
+I prefer to write it in an explanatory way, instead of guiding style.
-- 📊 I’m looking to collaborate with other Data Enthusiasts
+- 📊 I’m looking to collaborate with other Data Enthusiasts.

 ### Connect with me: